JordanMilne/Advocate/README.rst

 =======

 * This is beta-quality software, the API might change without warning!
-* :python:`mount()` ing other adapters is disallowed to prevent Advocate's blacklisting adapters from being clobbered.
+* :python:`mount()` ing other adapters is disallowed to prevent Advocate's validating adapters from being clobbered.
 * Advocate does not, and might never support the use of HTTP proxies.
 * Proper IPv6 support is still a WIP as noted above.